-Our Loan Book is €63.1 million as at 30 September 2023.
-Progressive Credit Union is actively lending and very much open for business.
+Our Loan Book is €73.7 million at 30 September 2024, an increase of 16.9% on prior year.
+PCU is actively lending and very much open for business.
 It is very encouraging to see that the vast majority of our members are still honouring their loan repayment commitments and repaying their loans as agreed.
 Arrears on loans are relatively low and under constant review.
 As always we ask that any member who may experience difficulties contact us as soon as possible to review your repayment options.